Thomtotom/smaebeta/README.md

 - Split: Select the stack you want to split, then shift+click on an empty cell.
 - Delete: Select the item you want to delete, then click on the trashcan.
 - See recipe: shift+hover over item in crafting list.
+- Switch between crafting, armor and chest: Click on the tabs on the right.